coro121/documentation-samples/operating-systems-admin.md

-# DDS Operating System Administration
+# DDS operating system administration

 The Deployable Defensive System (DDS) is a modular fly-away computing cluster that is purpose-built for conducting Defensive Cyber Operations (DCO) missions.
-This kit provides a platform with hardware and software for the US Army and its DoD mission partners.
+This kit provides a platform with hardware and software for the United States Army and its DoD mission partners.

 ## Operating system administration

 System administration is based upon Red Hat Enterprise Linux (RHEL), a lightweight, enterprise-supported Linux Operating System (OS) developed by Red Hat.
-This OS gives users the flexibility of the Linux environment while also maintaining a level of support, security, and stability for production purposes.
+This OS gives users the flexibility of the Linux environment while  maintaining a level of support, security, and stability for production purposes.

 ### Common administration commands

 When using RHEL, there are many commands, concepts, and tools to familiarize yourself with as operators.
-These commands will be common across RHEL and RHVH Operating Systems.
+These commands are common across RHEL and RHVH Operating Systems.
 However, other distributions of Linux may vary.
-Within this section, we’ve created a cheat sheet of commands related to common administration tasks operators may need to perform.
+Below, is a cheat sheet of commands related to common administration tasks operators may need to perform.

-#### Common CLI commands
+#### Common command-line commands

 | Command                            | Use                                                                                               |
 |------------------------------------|---------------------------------------------------------------------------------------------------|